richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 ### Step 4: Pipeline

-Continue in the DEV instance of Synapse Studio and working branch.
+Continue in the DEV instance of Synapse Studio.
 Navigate to "Integration".
 Click "+" and then "Pipeline" on the resulting menu.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/e0a2efed-6ed8-4541-a81b-c0a188ed02b3" width="800" title="Snipped: December 8, 2023" />